 - Canadian citizens and Canadian permanent residents;

-- Immediate family members of Canadian citizens and Canadian permanent residents;
+- immediate family members* of Canadian citizens and Canadian permanent residents who are travelling to Canada for non-discretionary reasons;

 *Immediate family members include: spouses, common-law partners, dependent children, the children of dependent children, parents, step-parents, and guardians.